Inventory Turnover Rate

 In the limited (product only) calculation the rate decreases from 1.486 to 1.475.
 This is clearly a negative business performance indication.
 It makes sense, Marty sold less product.
 However calculating the result including all other costs drives the rate higher from 1.646 to 1.661, a clear improvement.
 Yet Marty’s actual gross profit decreases because of the costs of his daughter’s labor.

-So in reality, does it still matter whether the formula uses product only or can labor and other cost of sales expenditures be included?
+In reality, does it still matter whether the formula uses product only or can labor and other cost of sales expenditures be included?
 This answer is based on volatility.
 In Marty’s case, an additional $1,400 of labor greatly affects overall costs.
 But if his store sold more, let’s say at a factor of 10 times this amount, the resulting rates would not be impacted or even noticeable for her labor costs.
 Look at this illustration.

 Cost of sales without her labor, factor of 10 = $884,800